ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 CQ data send/write API (such as `fi_senddata`, `fi_tsenddata` and `fi_writedata`), which will include an extra data in the RX completion entry written to application.

+3. the connid (connection ID) header, which is a 4 byte integer.
+It is used when peer has the "connid header" extra request, and the endpoint can support it.
+More information about this header in section 4.4.

 Note, it is possible to have multiple optional REQ headers in one REQ packets.
-In this case, the order they appear in the REQ packets must be the same as their bit appear in the `flags` field. e.g. the raw address header must precede the CQ data header.
+In this case, the order they appear in the REQ packets must be the same as their bit appear in the `flags` field. e.g. the raw address header must precede the CQ data header, and the CQ data header must precede the connid header.

 **Application data** follows immediately after the optional header.
 Note that not all REQ packet types contain application data.
 For example, the RTR (Request To Read) packet type does not contain application data.